How to Get a New Agent Productive in Their First Week

 Goal of this workflow

-Get a new agent from zero structure to a clean, buyer-ready working system in their very first active deal—without chaos, lost listings, or amateur client experience.
+Guide a new agent from no structure to a clean, buyer-ready working system in their first active deal—without chaos, lost listings, or an amateur client experience.
+This workflow focuses on one objective: turning a new agent into a credible professional swiftly.

 Who this is for